lenskit/java.lenskit.org/releases/lenskit-2.2.md

     deferred to test time, making timings irrelevant, if the component cache was disabled (an important piece of making timings relevant).
 Fixed in [PR 692](https://github.com/lenskit/lenskit/pull/629).

+-   Outputting recommendations and predictions is now handled by the `recommendations` and `predictions` metrics, rather than the old `predictFile` and related settings.
+This allows the recommendation output to be configured (candidate items, exclude set, and # of items to recommend).

+-   Added a Mean Average Precision (MAP) metric (`topNMAP`).

+-   Fixed broken top-*N* metric files.

+## Advanced Features

+-   `LenskitRecommenderEngine` now has a `getComponent()` method to allow a component to be extracted from the model without needing to first create a recommender object.